History of rape culture at Arizona State University. To add your experience, email us.

-2015: Several professors leave ASU due to media attention and a new policy banning faculty from dating students (ACD 402), but ASU continues to protect other Barrett professors who sexually harass and rape students.
-Barrett professor Jacquelyn Lynch takes legal action to silence SDASA.
+2015 – Several Barrett professors leave ASU due to media attention and a new policy banning faculty from dating students (ACD 402), but ASU continues to protect other professors who sexually harass and rape students.
+Barrett professor Jacquelyn Lynch, named in SDASA’s Title IX complaint for sexual harassment, takes legal action to silence SDASA.

 2016: Former ASU Police Department officers sue for corruption and for being pressured to release false sex crime statistics to make ASU appear safer than it is.
 Barrett professor(s) named in federal Title IX complaint continue to teach classes and lead 2016 Barrett Study Abroad trips.